mc17uulm/remind-me/docs/en/quickstart.md

 # Quickstart

-> If you want to know how to install WPReminder, take a look at [Installation](installation.md).
+> If you want to know how to install RemindMe, take a look at [Installation](installation.md).